openpnp/openpnp/Rapid-Feeder.md

 ### What is it?

 Rapid Feeder is a new type of automatic feeder developed by and soon available at [Deltaprintr.com](deltaprintr.com).
 It's small, compact and very precise, capable of handling up to 0402 components and supports all tape widths up to 2mm pitch.
 Each feeder has a UUID address that's also readable on the QR sticker on the top and the side of the feeder.
 As a result, each feeder has a unique address that's pre-set by Deltaprintr.
+It was designed specifically so you don't have to mechanically index your feeders with a slot built into the machine.
+The feeder system is designed so you can save space by grouping many different width feeders close together in any order you'd like.
+No more feeder banks or empty gaps between feeders!

 ![](https://i.imgur.com/wf70vV1.png) ![](https://i.imgur.com/plVsUnR.png)